masoncfrancis/masons-guides/nyc/airport.md

 Once you get to the Jamaica or Howard Beach station, you'll need to pay fares as you exit the AirTrain station and enter the subway station.
 The AirTrain fare is $8.25, and you have to pay for it using a MetroCard (see [Getting Around](gettingaround.md)).
-Subway fare is $2.75, and you can pay that with a MetroCard or by tapping your card or phone on the OMNY reader (see [Getting Around](gettingaround.md) for more info).
+Subway fare is $2.75, and you can pay that with a MetroCard or by tapping your card/phone on the OMNY reader (see [Getting Around](gettingaround.md) for more info).

 You need to make sure you're getting on the subway train headed in the right direction.If you're at the Jamaica station,